snostorm/node-clipper/README.md

 ## Project State

-The wrapper exposes a lot of useful functions of clipper library to node.js.
+The wrapper exposes and extends functions of clipper library to node.js.
 The function "minimum" is an outstanding feature to compute the most inner point of complex polygons with inner and outer borders.
 It is very useful to get the perfect point for a placemark inside the polygon.

 ## Data structures